Kevin Shields: Early life

 Kevin Patrick Shields was born on 21 May 1963 in Jamaica Hospital in Queens, New York City, United States.
 He is the eldest of five siblings born to Irish parents; his mother was a nurse and his father was an executive in the food industry.
 Shields' parents had emigrated from Ireland to the United States in the 1950s, when the couple were teenagers.
 Shields attended Christ the King, a Roman Catholic primary school which he described as "a really horrible school run by psychopathic nuns".
 They lived in Flushing, a neighbourhood in north-central Queens, relocating to Commack, Long Island, when Shields was four, where he lived until the age of ten.
 In 1973, Shields moved to Dublin, Ireland, with his parents and siblings due to financial conditions and in order to remain close to their extended family.

 Shields was raised in Cabinteely, a suburb in Dublin's Southside.
 He has described the experience of moving to Ireland as a culture shock, "going from, as far as I was concerned, the modern world to some distant past."
-According to Shields, the main difference between the US and Ireland that affected him was the attitude towards music culture: "[in the US] there was no Top of the Pops, there was nothing like that, there was no MTV; and over in [Ireland], everything was completely catered to for teenagers."
-He said that the change was "what got [him] into music in a really big way."